The Ideal Team Has Joy-based Trust

 Vulnerability-based trust is something fewer leaders try to achieve as well.
 They recognize that when this trust exists people are more likely to share their weaknesses and mistakes, recognize the strengths of others, and learn to rely on them.
 This enhances the division of labor by leveraging the strengths and gifts of each team member.
 Many teams conduct trust-building exercises regularly to nurture trust in the team and ensure the team is “healthy.”
 But when one person gets triggered and has an outburst, trust within the team falls apart.
 Establishing vulnerability-based trust is all about behavior, choices, analysis, and recognizing strengths – and, again, all left-brain intensive effort.

 Joy-based trust is not left-brained.
 Joy is an emotion someone feels when they are in a healthy relationship with another human being.
 Joy is the emotion you feel when someone else is genuinely glad to be with you.
 And joy is relational – not based on logic, words, choices, reliability, or behavior.
-Joy is realized when “Level 4” is on in the ride side of the brain.
+Joy is realized when “Level 4” is on in the right side of the brain.
 (To understand joy, it is important to understand how the two sides of your brain operate.
 Refer to this article for more, Logical or Relational: The Biology of Relational Circuits.)
 Processing in the left side of your brain is slow in comparison to the right side.
 The left side is about logic, words, analysis, management, reasoning, and problem-solving.
 All of these are very important when it comes to results and performance.
 Focusing merely on those tasks, however, limits the performance of any team.
 Why?
 Because every team is made up of people.

 People are designed as relational beings.
 In fact, people thrive in healthy relationships.
 And healthy relationships are established in the right side of your brain – the emotional, pain-processing, relational part of your brain.
 The right side of your brain recognizes who is important to you, whether they’re good or bad for you, and if you can be yourself with them (being the true, best version of yourself).
-The right side also recognizes whether or not they want to be with you – are genuinely glad to be with you.
+The right side also recognizes whether or not they want to be with you and are genuinely glad to be with you.
 All of this occurs in milliseconds and at a rate that is faster than the left side of the brain can process.

 Referring back to the Logical or Relational article, when you are employing both the left side and the right side of your brain, you are in joy and “synchronized.”
 You are operating in a state where we are all designed to operate – healthy and in joy.
 You are optimizing both the relational and the logical functions of your brain, all 5 levels are “on,” and you are at your best.
 When everyone on the team is synchronized, the team is achieving extraordinary results while enjoying themselves and each other.
 This team is not just being highly effective, they are in joy knowing that everyone else is genuinely glad to be with them.